-- 44. As provided in the notification, the interest on working capital shall cover: - (a) Operation and maintenance expenses (cash) for one month; - (b) Maintenance spares at a normative rate of 1% of the capital cost less 1/5th of the initial capitalised spares.
-Cost of maintenance spares for each subsequent year shall be revised at the rate applicable for revision of expenditure on O & M of the transmission system; and - (c) Receivables equivalent to two months' average billing calculated on normative availability level, which is 98%. - 45.
-In keeping with the above methodology, working capital has been worked out.
-The value of maintenance spares has been taken as per the Commission's order dated 31.05.2002 and the same has been escalated up to 31.3.2001 as per respective WPI/CPI and thereafter the same has been further escalated @ 6% per annum for the tariff period 2001-02 to 2003-04.
+- 38. As provided in the notification, the interest on working capital shall cover: - (a) Operation and maintenance expenses (cash) for one month; - (b) Maintenance spares at a normative rate of 1% of the capital cost less 1/5th of the initial capitalised spares.
+Cost of maintenance spares for each subsequent year shall be revised at the rate applicable for revision of expenditure on O & M of the transmission system; and - (c) Receivables equivalent to two months' average billing calculated on normative availability level, which is 98%. - 39.
+In keeping with the above methodology, working capital has been computed.
+The value of maintenance spares has been taken as per the Commission's order dated 31.05.2002 and the same has been escalated @ 6% per annum for the tariff period 2001-02 to 2003-04.
 The value of initial capitalised spares has been considered zero.
-The petitioner has claimed interest on working capital at the rate of 11.5%, based on annual SBI PLR for the year 2001-2002, which has been allowed separately by the Commission in certain other petitions and, therefore, the same has been allowed here also despite the objection of some of the respondents.
+The petitioner has claimed interest on working capital at the rate of 11.5%, based on annual SBI PLR for the year 2001-2002, which has been allowed separately by the Commission in other petitions and, therefore, the same has been allowed here also despite the objection of some of the respondents.
 The detailed calculations in support of interest on Working Capital are as under: